lafikl/liblb/README.md

 # liblb
-A golang library that implements load balancing algorithms. sill a work in progress!
+A golang library that implements load balancing algorithms.
+Still a work in progress!